 This article has an accompanying video, and you can watch the video below:

-Relative strength is measuring the returns of one sector or market compared to another.
-A very popular ratio is measuring the performance of the S&P 500 Index and the Nasdaq 100.
+Relative strength measures the returns of one sector or market compared to another.
+A popular ratio is measuring the performance of the S&P 500 Index and the Nasdaq 100.
 I have written about this a few times before.
 You can read the articles here: How to Test a Stockmarket Trading Strategy and Invest Profitably Using Relative Strength.

 In this example I am comparing 10 different markets but you can include as many different markets as you like.